13 Machine learning

 coord_equal()

-All the standard functions of the marginaleffects package are available.
-For instance, to compute the average predicted price of private rooms and entire homes in the test set, we call avg_predictions() with the by argument.
+Most of the standard functions and arguments in marginaleffects are available.
+For instance, to compute the average predicted price of private rooms and entire homes in the test set, we call avg_predictions() with the by argument.3

 avg_predictions(mod,